RubyOffTheRailsTAMU/PhD-Application-Review-System-Database-management/README.md

 Everytime we make changes on database, run `heroku run rake db:migrate`.

 ## How to delete everything from Database
+Migrate the database if you haven't done so already:

+`heroku run -a phdapplicationsystemdatabase rails db:migrate`

+Get into irb console:

-`heroku run -a phdapplicationsystemdatabase rails db:migrate` `heroku run -a phdapplicationsystemdatabase rails console` `Applicant.all.destroy_all`
+`heroku run -a phdapplicationsystemdatabase rails console`

+Destroy all applicants:

+`Applicant.all.destroy_all`